‘Boycott Israeli goods’ protest takes place in Welsh town

 A group which aims to draw attention to Israel’s ongoing war on occupied Palestine and the UK’s complicity held a peaceful protest calling for a boycott of Israeli goods this weekend.

-Taking place on a bridge above the A4143 on the entry to Abergavenny on Saturday May 30, members of Abergavenny’s Palestine Solidarity group dropped a banner and spoke with local residents to help raise awareness of the to protest against Israel’s ‘war crimes’.
+Taking place on a bridge above the A4143 on the entry to Abergavenny on Saturday May 30, members of Abergavenny’s Palestine Solidarity group dropped a banner and spoke with local residents to help protest against Israel’s ‘war crimes’ and to offer information on Israeli produce on UK supermarket shelves.

 One of the protesters told Nation Cymru: “What can we do, faced with the enormity of the death, destruction and oppression in Gaza?